SAIT is dedicated to your success. Tutoring Services offers a wide variety of supports and resources to help you reach your academic goals.

 Improve your writing and presentation skills

 Being able to write effectively and present with confidence are key skills for success at SAIT and in industry.
 If you have a writing assignment, group project or class presentation coming up and would like some tips, book a 30-minute appointment with our writing and presentation support tutor.
-This free service is available Monday, Jan.
-29 to Friday, April 20.
+This is a free service to current SAIT students.

 The tutor can assist you by: